-When evaluating the science of, well, anything, you can’t simply find a study that you like and put on blinders.
-You have to look at the rest of the research on the subject and determine which way the literature is leaning.
+When evaluating the scientific research on, well, anything, you can’t simply find a study that you like and put on blinders.
+You have to look at the rest of the research on the matter and determine which way the literature is leaning.

 And when you do that with milk and bone health, the story is crystal clear: